matn7/CS-Notes/src/main/java/basic_java/README.md

 **Design Principle #1 : Relay on Interfaces, not implementation**

 ```
-Program to an interface not implementation: decorator, iterator, adapter
+Program to an interface not implementation:
+    * decorator
+    * iterator
+    * adapter
 ```

 - Interface is a surface that a unit offers to outside world.